 Composition of the Allied Armada in Normandy

-|A “Landing Craft Tanks” carrying tanks and men heading offshore.
+|A “Landing Craft Tanks” carrying tanks and men goes out to sea.
 Photo: US National Archives|

-|On the deck of this transport ship, Allied soldiers are entertained during the Channel crossing.
+|On the deck of this transport ship, Allied soldiers enjoy themselves during the crossing.
 Photo: US National Archives|

-|A LCA (Landing Craft Assault) model, a craft used for the disembarkation of about 30 soldiers.
+|A model of LCA (for Landing Craft Assault), a machine used for the landing of about 30 soldiers.
 Photo: DR|

 |A LCF responsible for the protection of convoys.
 Photo: IWM|

-Crossing the Channel
+The crossing of the Channel

-|One of the British convoys crosses the English Channel.
+|One of the British convoys crosses the Channel.
 Photo: IWM|